daevlin/Zero2Auto_homework/README.md

 ![decrypted_rsrc](decrypted_rsrc.png)

-After the .rsrc has been decrypted, it goes back to resoloving some more encrypted API calls.
+After the .rsrc has been decrypted, it goes back to resoöving some more encrypted API calls.
 The calls are the following:
 ```
 00000001  SetThreadContext
 00000025  CreateProcessA